50 Ways to Celebrate Winter in Oklahoma

 #31 - Indulge in Valentine's Day Chocolates

-Held in February each year, the Firehouse Art Center’s Chocolate Festival in Norman has garnered national recognition.
+Held near Valentine's Day each year, the Firehouse Art Center’s Chocolate Festival in Norman has garnered national recognition.
 This award winning food festival boasts over 25,000 samples of everyone’s favorite sweet treat in various forms ranging from fondue to cream filled cakes.
 Thirty area vendors put out the best of the best to tempt your taste buds and keep you coming back for more.

 #32 - Make a New Year's Resolution